Ortovoxx/BritishNationalCipherChallenge/README.md

 This is an unofficial archive of the British National Cipher Challenge (https://www.cipherchallenge.org/).
 The purpose is to collect all parts of the challenges in one place and to preserve them before they are lost to bit rot and server decay.
-The official site only goes back two years, and archive.org and other sites are also incomplete.
+The official site only goes back three years, and archive.org and other sites are also incomplete.
 Preserving them allows competitors (or anyone else who is interested) to use them as practice.

+The official site:

+    2016.cipherchallenge.org
+    2017.cipherchallenge.org
+    2018.cipherchallenge.org
+    www.cipherchallenge.org [current year]

 Stuff in this archive is copyright University of Southampton (except for the identification of ciphers and keys ("solution.txt" for each challenge) and any